insooth/insooth.github.io/templated-generic-lambdas.md

 };
 ```

-We can pass any object as third argument to `bar`, the only constraint is that the type of that value has to expose nested `typedef` named `type`.
-Its our responsibility to pass as little data in `w` as possible.
+We can pass any object as third argument to `bar`, the only constraint is that the type of that object has to expose a nested `typedef` named `type`.
+It's our responsibility to pass as little data in `w` as possible.
 Ideally, we choose a type that [is empty](http://en.cppreference.com/w/cpp/types/is_empty).
 That's easily achievable with `std::common_type` acting as an identity metafunction:

 ```c++
 template<class T>